osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 somewhere in the PATH variable.

 #### Getting USB support in WSL:
-Download the .msi file from [here](https://github.com/dorssel/usbipd-win/releases)
+- Download the .msi file from [here](https://github.com/dorssel/usbipd-win/releases)
-Run the .msi file installer
+- Run the .msi file installer

-Before this step: make sure that the microcontroller you want to use is currently plugged into your machine!!!
+- Before this step: make sure that the microcontroller you want to use is currently plugged into your machine!!!
-Open up command prompt as administrator, then follow these [directions](https://github.com/dorssel/usbipd-win/wiki/WSL-support) up until the detach part.
+- Open up command prompt as administrator, then follow these [directions](https://github.com/dorssel/usbipd-win/wiki/WSL-support) up until the detach part.
-Follow the directions in this [link](https://learn.microsoft.com/en-us/windows/wsl/connect-usb)

-#### Reattaching device every time you unplug-re plug in the device to WSL (Only do this if you have already done the previous steps):
+#### Reattaching USB device every time you unplug and then plug in the device to WSL (Only do this if you have already done the previous steps):
 In command prompt:
 ```
 usbipd list